-The overall focus of the Integrated Primary Care BH track is integrating mental health providers into medical sites.
+The overall focus of Integrated Primary Care BH is integrating mental health providers into medical sites.
 Confluence Health was an early adopter of integrating behavioral health into our medical clinics and is a huge proponent of whole-person care.
 Thus, the focus of training will be on growing the Psychology Intern's knowledge of health psychology and improve skills of collaboration, short-term therapy, working with medical providers, and crisis response.

-Our Integrated Primary Care track will encompass working in one of our Primary Care/Family Medicine Clinics within our main medical campus in Wenatchee.
+Integrated Primary Care will encompass working with our Primary Care/Family Medicine Clinics within our main medical campus in Wenatchee.
 These clinics have a variety of patient populations served including pediatrics, adults, and geriatrics and patients seen vary in severity of illness.
 We also serve many Hispanic migrant farmworkers as well as seasonal farmworkers.